Copywriter or Content Specialist: Who Should You Hire to Increase Sales?

 Given these differences, which writer should you hire?
 It depends on your situation and goals.
 Let me walk you through three of the most common promotional situations to show you what I mean...

-While in most cases you are better off outsourcing your copy needs to a professional, I believe that every business owner should have a basic understanding of what good and effective copy is.
+While in most cases you are better off outsourcing your copy needs to a professional, every business owner should have a basic understanding of what good and effective copy is.
+Reading a few good books on copywriting and studying the copy of the competitors in your market cna help with this.
 This way you are able to evaluate the content and copy you are outsourcing and determine if you are working with a competent writer.

 Scenario 1: A Promotion to Your Own "House" File